“I’m going to wipe them out for good. I’m God and my will will be done.”

 “There are lots in heaven, believe it or not.”
 God gave me a wink and took a sip of whiskey.
 “They’re often sent down, to help deal with situations, you’ll have met one or two in the past for sure.
-But this time, I’m talking about a mass deployment on a scale not seen before.”
+Only this time, I’m talking about a mass deployment on a scale not seen before.”

 “And they’ll come down, to get rid of the evil people?”

 “No, I’ll take care of that by clicking my fingers together – remember?
 The angels’ role in this is to descend from heaven and replace the evil people.
 They’ll mostly look the same as the individuals they’ve replaced, perhaps smiling a bit more often than previously.
 They might even have a more healthy glow about them and of course, not be evil.
-No one will know what’s happened, but things will be different; very different.”
+No one will know what’s happened, but things will be different.
+Very different.”

 “God, there have been evil people around for thousands of years, why have you waited until now?”